Advertisement / Annons:

 Apparently there are not many holes at the telescope that can be used.
 I want to get this to work without drilling new holes in the telescope.
 I begin to plan to use the big locking screw for focus and the set screw for the holder block.
-It is the big front screw and the countersunk allen screw to the right.
-It was lucky that it's M5 thread, otherwise it is a little bit mixing between US Inch and Metric standard.
+It is the big screw at front and the countersunk Allen screw to the right.
+It was lucky that it's M5 thread, otherwise it are a mix between US Inch and Metric standard.

-Looked for aluminum profiles but found none exactly as I wanted.
+I looked for aluminum profiles in my boxes but found none exactly as I wanted.
 Took a tour to various warehouses elsewhere, at a flea market I found a scrap box of assorted profiles.
 Bought me 4 parts of those, above shows the three which did not get in use this time.

 Here is the profile that I began working with, it's a curtain rod to be attached to the motor focuser.
 It is made of stainless steel, that material is not so easy to drill, you need a drill of high quality.
 Have curled up on one end which can be attached to the stepper motor connector.
 Also drilled hole for the motor and fastening screws to the telescope.

-The outer fixing screw against the stand may also be a device to tension the tooth belt.
-It is done by nut is tightened against the profile and then washes to fill up to the profile and lift it.
+The outer fixing screw against the stand may also be a device to tension the timing belt with.
+It is done by a nut that is tightened against the profile and then washers to fill up to the profile and lift it.

-The axis from gearbox has been flattened a bit so that the tooth wheel's lock screw will lock properly.
+The axis from gearbox has been flattened so that the pulley's lock screw will lock properly.

 A first sample mounting bracket to ensure that no surprises emerged.

-Here is the bracket from below and the nut which was mentioned earlier and who shall serve as tighter for the tooth belt.
-(Update, I will replace the nut with a distance so I can tight the profile harder to the the telescope and then reduce some flexure I noticed when used it later)
+Here is the bracket from below and the nut which was mentioned earlier and which shall serve as straining for the timing belt.
+(Update, I will replace the nut with a distance so I can tight the profile harder to the the telescope and then reduce some flexure that I have noticed when I used it later)

-The motor is mounted and the tooth belt to be tested so that it is sufficiently tight and that tooth wheels are rotating as they should.
+The stepper motor is mounted and the timing belt to be tested so that it is sufficiently tight and that the pulleys are rotating as they should.

-Stepper motor assembly seen from the tooth wheels side.
+Stepper motor assembly seen from the pulleys side.